exbuddha/InternetAwareApp/README.md

 two separate network-related sources of information.
 One is provided by the system's default network capabilities callback, and the other is from probing the remote server connection.
 There is a hard limit of 3 seconds for running the test.

-One challenge that the code neatly solves is to postpone work to a later time until a session id is acquired from the database.
+One challenge that the code solves is to postpone work to a later time until a session id is acquired from the database.
 In order to achieve this while keeping the design restriction to never block the main thread in mind, a runner is introduced that can schedule code to run in a context concurrent to the application in a few simple steps: